 Bundle branch block (BBB) is a block or disruption to the electrical impulse that contracts your heart’s lower chambers.
 BBB causes an irregular heartbeat.
 BBB often has no symptoms.
 Many people don’t need treatment unless they have underlying heart conditions.
-Treatments include medications for other health issues or insertion of a pacemaker.
+Treatments include medications for other health issues or pacemaker insertion.

 Advertisement